LorenzoBozzoni/NAML_notes/README.md

 # NAML notes
 Personal notes of Numerical Analysis for Machine Learning course @ Politecnico di Milano (A.Y 2023-2024).

 Feel free to use this notes as a support for your study.
+There might be some errors for example so keep it in account if you use this material.
+There is already a final pdf version of the notes in the ```src``` folder.

 ## Table of contents